 A few small islands at the west end of the lake yield birches Betula pubescens and B. pubescens x pendula hybrids, alder Alnus glutinosa and various willows Salix spp.
 The other vegetation is largely Glyceria maxima and yellow flag Iris pseudacorus.
 Many of the Park's alder trees are to be found around this lake, particularly along the northern bank, or in the Dell, through which overflow water passes from the Perch Pond to the Ornamental Water.
 During the 1990s, silting-up of the waters between the banks and particularly the southern-most of the small group of islands at the pond's west end has resulted in the creation of a carr habitat, in which a Water Rail has been seen annually during winter.
 During this time also, a significant amount of pendulous sedge Carex pendulosa has developed.
 This is a species which formerly was only known from one patch in Reservoir Wood, but is now increasingly common here and by the Ornamental Water.

-December 2015 and January 2016 saw some quite extensive removal of some of the vegetation that had encroached upon the banks of the pond, and appeared to have been done sensitively, leaving some good specimens of birch and alder and a more visible and attractive look to the water.
-Personally, I hope that the carr habitat at the SW corner is not significantly disturbed.
+December 2015 and January 2016 saw extensive removal of some of the vegetation that had encroached upon the banks of the pond, and appeared to have been done sensitively, leaving some good specimens of birch and alder and a more visible and attractive look to the water.
+However, this was not done to enhance the appearance of the lakeside, but to enable a contracted company access to the water-side to begin extensive removal of the floating pennywort.
+This necessitated daming the outflow of the lake into the Dell so as to inhibit the unintentional transfer of plant material into the rest of the lake system, and allowing the Heronry Pond to become low in water so that the Perch Pond's own water-level would drop.

 The Ornamental Water is the largest lake in Wanstead Park, comprising 6.07 hectares of water and 4.05 hectares of islands.
 It is also arguably the most aesthetically pleasing.
 However, as with the Heronry Pond, difficulty has been encountered in maintaining the water level during summer.
 When required water has been pumped from the adjacent River Roding, but this could only be done to a certain extent and when the conditions of the river were appropriate as informed by the river authority.
 Thus all too often in the past considerable areas of mud have been exposed, which soon dried hard allowing human access to the larger islands: Lincoln Island to the north and Rook Island adjacent to the south.
 These islands otherwise serve as a sanctuary for flora and fauna.
 Near to a fine and well known specimen of cedar of Lebanon Cedrus libani - which is shown on Edwardian postcards leaning over the lake as it does now - there is a small island known as Round Island or, on older maps, Engine House Island.
 The Fortifications nearby are a group of small islands largely overgrown with bramble Rubus fruticosus agg. and ivy Hedera helix, and are rarely ventured upon by the general public.
 The large size of the Ornamental Water and the great length of its winding bank (it is about 2 miles around) provide a considerable range of habitats for a variety of plants growing both in and around the water.
 Yellow water-lily Nuphar lutea grows in profusion opposite the Grotto as well as in that part of the lake which forms a fine ornamental 'canal'.
 Rigid hornwort Ceratophyllum demersum and duckweed Lemna minor are common, and ivy-leaved duckweed Lemna trisulca is present.
 Broad-leaved pondweed Potamogeton natans can be found at the north end of the lake in particular.
 Gipsywort Lycopus europaeus and cuckoo flower Cardamine pratensis occur all around the lake on the banks, and in the mud purple loosestrife Lythrum salicaria and water pepper Polygonum hydropiper abound.
 In January 2007 a single plant of laurustinus Viburnum tinus was found growing out of the bank of the Ornamental Waters near the bottom of Florrie's Hill.
 Though this may well occur in nearby gardens, the nearest known plant associated with the park is in Warren Lane, the track that extends from Warren Road.
 The track alongside the lake below Warren Wood is known as "The Boards", and also growing from the bank here are numerous alders, some bracken Pteridium aquilinum - which is not common in the Park - and a London plane Platanus x hybrida, which is certainly not a deliberate planting.
 Excess water from the lake may flow over a weir at its southern end and through the wood into the River Roding near to Coronation Bridge.

 Branched bur-reed Sparganium erectum has been found at the waters edge near here, but Sparganium emersum, noted by Jermyn (1975), has not been located.
 In the river by the east bank near the bridge arrowhead Sagittaria sagittifolia grows, whilst on the west bank is a specimen of crack willow Salix fragilis.
-Crossing the footbridge from the Park proper, immediately to the right the top of the river embankment may be followed, towards the concrete bridge which spans the river leading into Aldersbrook Exchange Lands (the old sewage works site).
-Adjacent to the track is a large domestic apple tree Malus domestica, which has very edible fruit in the autumn.
-Turning left, or northwards, from the Coronation Bridge, either the top of the river embankment or the lower level nearer to the river may be taken.
-The vegetation by the river bank is regularly mown by the river authorities, but before the mowing, cow parsley Anthriscus sylvestris, nettle Urtica dioica and white dead-nettle Lamium album are common.
+Immediately to the right of the footbridge on the Ilford side a short stretch of the top of the river embankment may be followed.
+This leads towards the concrete bridge which spans the river and which leads into Aldersbrook Exchange Lands (the old sewage works site), and is now the only way to gain access from Ilford into Wanstead Park.
+Adjacent to the track along the embankment is a large domestic apple tree Malus domestica, which has very edible fruit in the autumn.
+Turning left, or northwards, from the Coronation Bridge, either the top of the river embankment or the lower level nearer to the river may be taken, as well as a newer surfaced cycle/footpath on the playing fields side.
+The vegetation by the river bank may be mown by the river authorities, but before the mowing, cow parsley Anthriscus sylvestris, nettle Urtica dioica and white dead-nettle Lamium album are common.
 After some couple of hundred meters, the edge of Whiskers Island forms the boundary of the recreation area and the trees that comprise this wooded area tower above the river and its embankment.
+The surfaced track continues past Whiskers Island and eventually gives access to the Redbridge roundabout system.

 Separated from the rest of Wanstead Park by the River Roding, Whiskers Island is a roughly rectangular area of trees with the River Roding along its west edge and a ditch that transfers surface water from the Ilford area into the river on its southern edge.
 It is not a true island today; part of the ditch which almost surrounded it and indeed part of the area itself was lost with the construction of the A406 road between Redbridge and Beckton.
 The plant of particular interest here during the 1980s was lesser water-parsnip Berula erecta, but this no longer can be found.
 The area is fairly open woodland, with a mix of trees which include oak, sycamore, Norway maple, field maple, beech, ash, hawthorn, wych elm, and a magnificent sweet chestnut amongst others of the same species.
 A surprise here - found in 2008 - is a large-leaved cockspur thorn Crataegus coccinioides.
 This species has been remarked upon here.